 Early this morning, I was drinking a cup of coffee and messaging with my good friend in Israel on Facebook.
 She writes to me in Hebrew, and I respond in English, but since my Hebrew isn’t what it used to be, I often paste her messages into Google Translate when I don’t fully understand.

 In advance of traveling to Israel with my husband and our 13-year old son, I told her that I was thinking of trying to squeeze a visit to my grandmother’s distant family into our short and over-scheduled trip, as it has been decades since I last saw them.
 Her response?

 חבל לייבש את הפרי אצל דודים מבוגרים

 “It’s a shame to dry the fruit with old uncles”

-I was completely confused – until I realized that she had mistyped my son’s name by one letter.
-In doing so, my son Henry (הנרי), became “the fruit” (הפרי).
-That helped explain part of it, but it wasn’t until I asked for clarification that I learned that “to dry” is slang for dragging someone to something that will likely be boring (no offense to my grandma’s cousins, of course!).
+I had no idea what that meant, so I pasted it into Google Translate.
+And I was completely confused – until I realized that she had mistyped my son’s name by one letter.
+In doing so, my son הנרי (Henry) became הפרי (the fruit), a mistake that a machine could not identify but that a human translator would immediately catch based on the context.
+That helped explain part of it, but it wasn’t until I asked her for clarification that I learned that “to dry” is slang for dragging someone to something that will likely be boring (no offense to my grandma’s cousins, of course).

-For chatting on facebook or reviewing documents for internal purposes, machine translation often does the job well enough.
-For informal documents, native speakers often do a great job translating.
+For chatting on Facebook or reviewing documents for internal purposes, machine translation often does the job well enough.
+For informal documents, a friend or colleague that’s a native speaker can often do a great job translating.
 But when it really matters, use a professional translator, followed by a professional editor and proofreader, to make sure that your message, your voice and your brand reach your audience in the truest way possible.